bioinfodlsu/metagenomics-workshop/intro.md

 <!-- # The Data Science of Metagenomics : Bioinformatics Workflows for Profiling Microbial Communities -->
-# The Bioinformatics of Profiling Microbial Communities in Wastewater from Shotgun Metagenome Samples
+# The Bioinformatics of Profiling Microbial Communities Using Shotgun Metagenomics
 ## Workshop overview
 Metagenomics is the application of high-throughput sequencing to DNA extracted directly from environmental, uncultured samples.
 With sequencing becoming more accessible to labs in the Philippines, we are witnessing increasing use of metagenomics to study microbial communities in environmental, ecological, agricultural, epidemiological, and clinical settings.